Individual retirement accounts are very popular and make up a third of the retirement assets in the U.S.

 How many IRAs can you have?

 The IRS doesn’t limit the number of IRAs a person can own.
 However, having multiple IRA accounts does not increase your annual contribution limits.
-For traditional IRAs and Roth IRA, the contribution limit is $6,000 in 2021.
+For traditional IRAs and Roth IRA, the contribution limit is $6,000 in 2021 and 2022.
 If you’re age 50 or older, your contribution limit is $7,000.

 In any given year, you can decide to split the money between your multiple IRAs types.
 That said, contribution limits do not apply if you decide to do an IRA rollover that involves transferring money from a former employer’s retirement plan, like a 401(k), into an IRA.